Inspired by Patients

 aTTP is a rare, life-threatening, autoimmune-based, blood disorder characterized by extensive clot formation in small blood vessels throughout the body, leading to a very low platelet count, loss of red blood cells and restricted blood supply to parts of the body.
 It can result in widespread organ damage especially in the brain and heart.

 In 2018, in Europe, we launched the first approved treatment for aTTP, bringing a new treatment option to patients who previously had none.
-We have also filed this treatment for approval with the FDA in the United States.
+In the United States, this treatment was approved by the FDA in February 2019.

 Cold Agglutinin Disease (CAD)